 Voluntary carbon credits help mobilize finance into projects that reduce or remove greenhouse gas emissions in the atmosphere.
 Carbon credit projects aim to make a significant and meaningful contribution to climate action and limit global temperature from rising to 1.5˚C above pre-industrial levels, while also supporting the achievement of the United Nations Sustainable Development Goals (SDGs).
 Carbon credits can accelerate innovation and uptake of new technologies needed for the planet to reach net-zero.

 The highest standards of ethics, sustainability and transparency are essential for the future development of the voluntary carbon market.
 Work is currently under way through groups such as the Integrity Council for the Voluntary Carbon Market (ICVCM), International Emissions Trading Association (IETA) and the Voluntary Carbon Markets Integrity Initiative (VCMI) to establish globally consistent standards and best practices on the generation and use of voluntary carbon credits.
 In 2021, Carbon Streaming became a member of IETA.
-With its preeminent position in the carbon markets, acceptance to IETA provides members with direct access to industry intelligence, participation in international discussion and insight into policy.
-As an IETA member, Carbon Streaming is part of an expert collective that ensures carbon markets function fairly and transparently as they continue to scale.
+With its preeminent position in the carbon markets, acceptance to IETA provides members with direct access to industry intelligence, participation in international discussion and insight into policy developments.

-Carbon credits are seen as a complementary tool to be used alongside broader decarbonization efforts of corporations, organizations and individuals to achieve their net-zero or carbon-neutral goals.
-Carbon credits can compensate for unabated emissions while a company pursues a science-aligned emissions mitigation strategy and neutralize residual emissions in order to reach net-zero.
+Carbon credits are seen as a complementary tool to be used alongside broader decarbonization efforts of corporations, organizations and individuals as they pursue their net-zero or carbon-neutral goals.
+Carbon credits can compensate for unabated emissions while a company prioritizes a science-based emissions mitigation strategy and neutralize residual emissions in order to reach net-zero.

-The prices of carbon credits are primarily driven by the levels of supply and demand in the markets.
-There are several factors that determine the price paid for a particular voluntary carbon credit including: project activity (such as forestry, renewable energy, waste disposal or carbon capture), location, vintage (the year the emissions were reduced or removed), verification standard and associated co-benefits (such as job creation, water conservation or preservation of biodiversity).
+The prices of voluntary carbon credits are largely driven by the levels of supply and demand in the markets at any particular time.
+There are several factors that influence the price paid for a particular voluntary carbon credit including: project activity (such as forestry, renewable energy, waste disposal, carbon capture, etc.), project location, vintage (the year the emissions were reduced or removed), verification standard and associated co-benefits (such as job creation, water conservation or preservation of biodiversity).

 Sales in the voluntary carbon market are conducted through multiple distribution channels.
 The majority of volumes to date have transacted ‘over the counter’ (OTC) between buyer and seller.
-These OTC sales are either conducted directly with the ‘end user’ of the carbon credit (i.e., the entity that will use the carbon credit towards its carbon neutrality or net zero goals) or through intermediaries.
-End users are large organizations, SMEs and individuals who purchase and retire credits, typically using them to compensate for emissions to advance or achieve a carbon neutral or net zero commitment.
-Intermediaries include brokers, corporate trading desks, voluntary market specialists and sustainability consultancies who link sellers and buyers.
+These OTC sales are either conducted directly with the ‘end-user’ of the carbon credit (i.e., the entity that will use the carbon credit) or through intermediaries.
+End-users may be large organizations, SMEs and/or individuals who purchase and retire credits, typically using them to compensate for emissions as they pursue their mitigation strategy or to advance or achieve climate action or sustainability goals.
+Intermediaries include brokers, corporate trading desks, voluntary market specialists and sustainability consultancies who link sellers and buyers of carbon credits.

-As the voluntary carbon market matures, other sales channels are emerging.
-The most prominent of these are exchanges, which provide a digital marketplace for the trading of carbon credits and aim to increase liquidity in the market and reduce transaction costs.
+As the voluntary carbon market continues to mature, other sales channels are emerging.
+The most prominent of these are carbon credit exchanges, which provide a digital marketplace for the trading of carbon credits and aim to increase liquidity in the market and reduce transaction costs.
 Retail sales channels whereby individuals or organizations can purchase carbon credits directly or have carbon credits retired on the purchaser’s behalf are also emerging within the industry.

 Across the sales channels, there are two predominant contract structures.
 The first is a spot transaction which involves the sale of issued carbon credits to a buyer in return for payment.
 The second is a forward transaction which involves the sale of carbon credits in the future before they are issued.
 Payment in forward contracts is generally either fixed at the point of contracting or determined at the point of delivery based on the market value of the credits at that time.

 Most voluntary carbon credits today are issued by distinct issuing bodies, known as the voluntary carbon standards.
 Each carbon standard has unique rules that all projects must follow in order to be certified.
-A number of standard bodies have emerged with the intent to increase credibility in the voluntary carbon market.
-Some of the more commonly used and internationally recognized standards include the Verified Carbon Standard (VCS) administered by Verra, the Gold Standard, Puro.earth, Plan Vivo, American Carbon Registry and Climate Action Reserve.
+A number of independent and competing standard bodies have emerged with the intent to increase credibility in the voluntary carbon market.
+Some of the more commonly used and internationally recognized standards include the Verified Carbon Standard (VCS) administered by Verra, the Gold Standard and Puro.earth.

 Standard bodies set the project design, implementation, monitoring, verification and reporting criteria for a carbon credit project.
 The project’s emissions avoidance, reduction or removal activities and/or environmental and social co-benefits are then certified or verified against these criteria.

-One of the major roles of standard bodies is to outline approved carbon accounting methodologies for carbon credit generation.
+One of the major roles of a standard body is to outline approved carbon accounting methodologies for carbon credit generation.
+The carbon accounting methodology is applied to quantify the reductions or removals of greenhouse gases.
 The methodology applied during the initial project design stage will directly influence the duration of the crediting period for the project as well as expected annual carbon credit generation.
-The project partner is responsible for, among other things, selecting a methodology that is appropriate for the project, making sure the project conforms to the requirements of the methodology, engaging in the registration process with the applicable standard body, and cooperating in the annual verification process that ensures the continued generation of credits over the life of the project.
+The project partner is responsible for, among other things, selecting a methodology that is appropriate for the project, making sure the project conforms to the requirements of the methodology, engaging in the registration process with the applicable standard body, and cooperating in the verification process, which typically occurs annually, to ensure that initial assumptions were correct and emission reductions or removals have occurred so that credits can be issued over the life of the project.

 The standard bodies help uphold the integrity of carbon credit projects by subjecting them to a rigorous set of rules and requirements.
-Once projects have been certified as meeting the requirements of the applicable standard and one or more of its methodologies, project partners can be issued tradable carbon credits by the standard body.
+Once projects have been certified as meeting the requirements of the applicable standard and one or more of its methodologies by a third-party auditor / verifier, project partners can be issued tradable carbon credits by the standard body.

-Carbon credits that are certified or verified by recognized standards are generally required to meet the following criteria:
+Carbon credits that are certified or verified by recognized standard bodies are generally required to meet the following criteria:

 - Real, quantifiable and measurable.
 The emission reductions or removal must be realized and quantified based on a credible baseline using a recognized methodology expressed using standard greenhouse gas metrics.
 For example, a range of factors are considered when estimating carbon credits from improved forest management, including existing timber inventory (e.g., age, species, volume), forest management, sustainability constraints, timing of harvests and regeneration strategies, among others.
 They also cannot be double counted or double claimed.